chakeresa/flash_cards/README.md

-##  Flash Cards
+#  Flash Cards

-This is the starter repository for the [Flash Cards](http://backend.turing.io/module1/projects/flashcards) project.
+This is the [Flash Cards](http://backend.turing.io/module1/projects/flashcards) project.

+It is my first real coding project! *-Alexandra*